 - the accommodation must be ‘a home or other institution’ (VCONST15140)

-- the home or institution must be providing personal care (in other words, assistance with washing, eating, and so on)
+- the home or institution must be providing personal care (which will generally mean assistance with washing, eating, and so on but can also include such medical treatment as is necessary to contain a condition or to assist towards a person’s rehabilitation)

 - residents must require personal care by reason of old age, disablement, past or present dependence on alcohol or drugs or past or present mental disorder.